 The same survey indicates that over half of employers cash out employee accounts with balances under $1,000.
 Or you may have decided to cash out some or all of your nest egg.
 Unless you were to roll over those monies to a new account (more on that in just a bit), you would receive a 1099-R from your employer (as long as your balance was at least $10).
 Now, you may have a new tax bill for 401(k) contributions because it’s no longer in a 401(k).
 In this circumstance, your 401(k) tax rate is your income tax rate.

 You would use your 1099-R to calculate your taxable income and report your withheld federal taxes in the appropriate places of your 1040.
 Individuals under age 59 1/2 need to use part one of form 5329 to calculate the applicable extra 10% in early distribution tax.
 Roth 401(k) holders under age 59 1/2 are also subject to the 10% tax when taking distributions.
 But if you’re over 59 1/2 years old, you can make withdrawals without incurring penalties.
 You only owe the typical 401(k) tax at retirement at this point.

 Case 2c: You completed a direct rollover

 If you completed a direct rollover (monies were directly transferred from your previous plan to your new plan) for the full amount of your 401(k), then you don’t have to do anything at all.
-You’ll still receive a 1099-R from your previous employer but the form will indicate that your gross distribution isn’t subject to taxes.
+You’ll still receive a 1099-R from your previous employer, but the form will indicate that your gross distribution isn’t subject to taxes.
 If you left a portion out of the rollover and kept it, then you’ll have to pay applicable taxes on that portion.

 When the rollover is to an IRA, then the plan admin of the IRA needs to provide you a form 5498 as proof that your monies were used to fund an IRA and aren’t subject to taxes.
 Your 401(k) income tax is $0.

 Case 2d: You completed an indirect rollover